A materialistic life is a shallow and superficial life.

 If you are 40, or 30, or 20, you still have time.

-The curse of materialism
+The curse of the materialistic life

 I titled this piece, the curse of materialism and I mean it.
 Materialism is a curse and considering all the reasons we have looked at above, it is creating a society devoid of soul and depth.
 The blind pursuit of money and things money can buy would only lead us to emptiness.
 Money is not the destination of life, nor are the things it buys us.
 Money is a tool to help us live a better life.